bkinsey808/ng-single-iframe-upgrade/README.md

 [![Build Status](https://travis-ci.org/bkinsey808/ng-single-iframe-upgrade.svg?branch=master)](https://travis-ci.org/bkinsey808/ng-single-iframe-upgrade)
 >Upgrade your AngularJS app to Angular the easy way: just put your legacy app in an iframe!

-This technique was inspired by https://github.com/jawache/alt-angularjs-migration-using-iframes-demo and a lot of what he says are advantages for using his project should also apply to this project as well.
+This technique was inspired by https://github.com/jawache/alt-angularjs-migration-using-iframes-demo by Asim Hussein and a lot of what he says are advantages for using his project should also apply to this project as well.
 But that project has a big perf problem if your AngularJS app is slow to bootstrap.
 Each legacy route change in that project causes the iframe to refresh.
 This project in contrast keeps the iframe always open, and visible or not depending on the route.

 ng-single-iframe-upgrade is appropriate if you don't feel like refactoring your AngularJS code (or can't for various reasons including third party libs that don't exists in Angular), and you would rather just let it be.
 This is sort of the opposite of the ngUpgrade slow refactoring approach, where you have to port your code to typescript, make it componentized, etc, and then figure out how to get Angular components inside AngularJS components and vice versa.
 This approach does not do that.
 You are either in an AngularJS legacy route, or you are in a modern Angular route, and that determines whether the iframe is visible or not.